-- To resolve an eddy with a length scale l, where l is the smallest scales that can be resolved with a cell of dimension $\Delta$ in every dimension and $l << l_0$ . - At least a couple of cells need to be used in each direction. - Remember, eddies cannot be resolved down to the molecular dissipation limit (it is too expensive).
+- From the previous estimates (very conservative by the way), we can conclude the following. - 5 to 6 cells are acceptable to resolve integral length scales in RANS/URANS/VLES simulations. - A minimum of 10 cells across the integral scales l0 are required to solve 80-90% of the turbulent spectrum in LES simulations. - To resolve an eddy with a length scale l, where l is the smallest scales that can be resolved with a cell of dimension $\Delta$ in every dimension and $l << l_0$ , at least a couple of cells need to be used in each direction - Remember, eddies cannot be resolved down to the molecular dissipation limit.
+It is too expensive!

-- The integral length scale $l_0$ can be roughly estimate as follows, - Based on a characteristic length, such as the size of a bluff body or pipe diameter. - From correlations. - From experimental results. - From a precursor RANS simulation. - Remember, turbulent kinetic energy peaks at integral length scale $l_0$ . - Therefore, these scales must be sufficiently resolved in LES/DES simulations, or captured (be able to track) in RANS/URANS simulations. - After identifying the integral scales, you can cluster enough cells in the domain regions where you expect to find the integral scales (or large eddies). - In other words, put enough cells in the wake or core of the flow. - In RANS/URANS/VLES simulations, it is acceptable to use a minimum of 5 to 6 cells across integral length scales. - LES simulations have higher requirements.
+- At this point the question is, how do we estimate the integral length scale I0? - The integral length scale I0 can be roughly estimated as follows, - Based on a characteristic length, such as the size of a bluff body or pipe diameter. - From correlations. - From experimental results. - From a precursor RANS simulation. - After identifying the integral scales, you can cluster enough cells in the domain regions where you expect to find the integral scales (or large eddies). - In other words, put enough cells in the wake or core of the flow. - Remember, turbulent kinetic energy peaks at integral length scale l0. - Therefore, these scales must be sufficiently resolved in LES/DES simulations or captured (be able to track) in RANS/URANS simulations.